-Are you following the Wild Again For 19 challenge?
-For 19 days, Josh and Amy Attenborough (The children of Trustee David) are bracing the wilderness of big 5 territory in Manyoni Private Game Reserve to raise awareness for wild spaces that need help over the Covid-19 pandemic, which has crippled the tourism industry due to the loss of tourists visiting game reserves.
+Have you heard about the Wild Again For 19 challenge?
+For 19 days, for COVID-19, Josh and Amy Attenborough (The children of ZCT Trustee David) braced the wilderness of big 5 territory in Manyoni Private Game Reserve to raise awareness for wild spaces that need help over the Covid-19 pandemic, which has crippled the tourism industry due to the loss of tourists visiting game reserves.

-During their 19 days in the wild, they will be carrying what they need on their backs, sleeping out in the bush, and only coming into contact over radio for water drops and to swap out dead radios/phones for recharged batteries.
-They capture their daily adventures which we convert into a short video, and upload on here for you all to join in on the magic of the bush from the comfort of your home.
-They are fundraising to support the community and conservation projects of Zululand Conservation Trust which is committed to the conservation of endangered species in endangered spaces whilst empowering and supporting local communities that live on the border of these areas.
+During their 19 days in the wild, they carried what they needed on their backs, sleept out in the bush, and only came into contact over radio for water drops and to swap out dead radios/phones for recharged batteries.
+Each day, they captured their daily adventures which we converted into a short video for you all to join in on the magic of the bush from the comfort of your home.
+They funds that they raised over the 19 days was used to support the community and conservation projects of Zululand Conservation Trust which is committed to the conservation of endangered species in endangered spaces whilst empowering and supporting local communities that live on the border of these areas.